Marcello Soleri

 Marcello Soleri (28 April 1882 – 22 July 1945) was an Italian politician and an officer of the prestigious Alpini infantry corps.
-He is widely viewed as one of the leading exponents of political liberalism in twentieth century Italy.
+He is widely viewed as one of the leading exponents of political liberalism in 20th-century Italy.
 Soleri was a Member of Parliament between 1913 and 1929.
-During 1921/22 he served successively as Italian Minister of Finance and (more briefly) as Italian Minister of War.
-After the fall of Mussolini he returned to government in 1944 as Italian Minister of Treasury under Prime Minister Bonomi.
+During 1921/22, he served successively as Italian Minister of Finance and more briefly as Italian Minister of War.
+After the fall of Mussolini, he returned to government in 1944 as Italian Minister of Treasury under Prime Minister Ivanoe Bonomi.